Finding grey literature

 - Social media, such as Twitter or Facebook may also be classed as a form of grey literature, depending on the author. (e.g. a post on a company's official social media channel may be grey literature, whereas anonymous posts are not).

 While not strictly speaking grey literature, it may also be useful to find secondary data sets relevant to your research or read articles in the mainstream news.
-You may also like to look at your 'subject' page (see link on the top bar) for further resources, such as information and statistics about companies and specific law databases.
+You may also like to look at your 'subject' page (see link on the top bar) for further resources, such as information and statistics about companies, markets and industries and specific law databases.
 If you have any questions, please contact The Library and we can help you further.

 Why look at grey literature?

 Grey literature should be used in addition to academic research, rather than instead of it.
 It can offer many things -

 New findings and research can appear in grey literature (e.g. in working papers) before they are formally published in peer-reviewed publications.

 Grey literature allows you to read research findings from beyond academia and traditional models of publishing (e.g. from industry).

 It can be more industry or sector focused, rather than academic.

 It includes reports from professional organisations, which may offer a more practical insight into particular issues or examine a topic in greater depth.

 With regards to research into health care, searching for grey literature helps to avoid "publication bias".
 Publication bias is the (unfortunate) fact that research projects showing the positive effects of a drug or treatment are more likely to be published in journals, compared to those showing no or negative effects.
 As all trials now have to be registered, searching grey literature will uncover this bias.
 See the clinical trials section below.